Warren Zevon

 Warren William Zevon (/'ziːvɒn/; January 24, 1947 – September 7, 2003) was an American rock singer and songwriter.
 His most famous compositions include "Werewolves of London", "Lawyers, Guns and Money" and "Roland the Headless Thompson Gunner".
 All three songs are featured on his third album, Excitable Boy (1978), the title track of which is also well-known.
 He also wrote major hits that were recorded by other artists, including "Poor Poor Pitiful Me", "Mohammed's Radio", "Carmelita" and "Hasten Down the Wind".
 Per The New York Times, "Mr. Zevon had a pulp-fiction imagination" which yielded "terse, action-packed, gallows-humored tales that could sketch an entire screenplay in four minutes and often had death as a punchline.
 But there was also vulnerability and longing in Mr. Zevon's ballads, like 'Mutineer,' 'Accidentally Like a Martyr' and 'Hasten Down the Wind'."

 Zevon had early music industry successes as a session musician, jingle composer, songwriter, touring musician, musical coordinator and bandleader.
-However, he struggled to break through with a solo career until Linda Ronstadt performed his music on her 1976 album Hasten Down the Wind.
+However, he struggled to break through with a solo career until Linda Ronstadt recorded his song "Hasten Down the Wind" on her 1976 album of the same title.
 It launched a cult following that lasted 25 years, with Zevon making occasional returns to album and single charts until his death from mesothelioma in 2003.
 He briefly found a new audience by teaming up with members of R.E.M. in the blues rock outfit Hindu Love Gods for a 1990 album release, although no tour followed.
 In 2025, Zevon was inducted into the Rock and Roll Hall of Fame in the Musical Influence Award category.

 Known for his dry wit and acerbic lyrics, he was a frequent guest on Late Night with David Letterman and the Late Show with David Letterman.
 On Zevon's last appearance, Letterman asked him if he had learned anything about matters of life and death.
-Zevon said he'd learned "How much you're supposed to enjoy every sandwich."
+Zevon said he'd learned to "...enjoy every sandwich."

 Early life

-Zevon was born in Chicago, the son of Beverly Cope (nee Simmons) and William Zevon.
-His father was a Jewish immigrant from Ukraine, whose original surname was Zivotofsky.
+Zevon was born in Chicago, the son of Beverly Cope (née Simmons) and William Zevon.
+His father was a Jewish immigrant from Ukraine, originally surnamed Zivotofsky.
 William Zevon worked as a bookie who handled volume bets and dice games for the notorious Los Angeles mobster Mickey Cohen.
-He worked for years in the Cohen gang, in which he was known as Stumpy Zevon, and was best man at Cohen's first wedding.
+His father worked for years in the Cohen gang, in which he was known as Stumpy Zevon, and was best man at Cohen's first wedding.
 Warren's mother was from a Latter-day Saint family and of English descent.
 They later moved to Fresno, California, and by the age of 13, Zevon was an occasional visitor to the home of Igor Stravinsky, where he briefly studied modern classical music alongside Robert Craft.
 Zevon's parents divorced when he was 16 years old.
 He soon quit high school and, driving a sports car William won in a card game, moved from Los Angeles to New York City to become a folk singer.